HadrienG2/gsoc-cpu-race-docker/README.md

   later Debian or Ubuntu releases, for other distributions you will need to find the proper package names for your system (and possibly install some extra packages)
+- Some of the builds in this recipe (in particular acts-core) are quite RAM-hungry and will merilly eat a little more than 2 GB of RAM per process.
+If your machine has less RAM than that, you may need to tune down the build job concurrency, which you can do by passing a -jN flag to ninja.